 Colorado Springs Rideshare Car Accident Attorneys

-You see them in the windshields of cars in most mid to major cities around the world: the black and white Uber symbol, Lyft's pink mustache, and the orange and white encircled "S" of Sidecar.
-These companies, all launched in 2012, are part of the emerging "rideshare" economy that is growing rapidly.
+You see them in the windshields of cars in most mid to major cities around the world: the black and white Uber symbol and Lyft's bright pink logo.
+These companies, both launched in 2012, are part of the emerging "rideshare" economy that is growing rapidly.

-In ridesharing, drivers using their own vehicles, receive ride requests through the rideshare company's application (app) on their smart phone.
+In ridesharing, drivers using their own vehicles, receive ride requests through the rideshare company's app on their smartphone.
 The app's GPS then guides the driver to the ride requester's location, and, once the rider is picked up, guides the driver to the rider's desired destination.
-Fares are calculated by distance travelled, duration of the trip, and the demand for rides in the area at that time.
+Fares are calculated by the distance traveled, the duration of the trip, and the demand for rides in the area at that time.
 No cash is involved.
 All transactions are carried out via the ride requester's credit card.
 In most cities, using a rideshare company is more convenient and cheaper than using a taxi.
 This is why the rideshare industry is growing in popularity.
 But, as with any new business spawned by emerging technology, legal and liability issues have grown along with it.

-If you have been in an accident while using a rideshare company, or been in an accident with a rideshare vehicle, it is very important that you contact an experienced Colorado Springs personal injury lawyer.
+If you have been in a collision while using a rideshare company, or been in an accident with a rideshare vehicle, it is very important that you contact an experienced Colorado Springs personal injury lawyer.
 There are growing questions concerning insurance coverage and liability involving rideshare drivers and you need to protect yourself.

 A tragedy happened in San Francisco in 2014 when an Uber driver struck and killed a young girl.
 The driver was logged on to the app and waiting for a ride request at the time of the accident.
 Both Uber's insurance and the driver's personal insurance denied liability, leading to extensive lawsuits and continued questions concerning possible gaps in coverage.